 The FES Watch U isn't a smartwatch, just like the original FES wasn't.
 It won't show you who is calling, send you calendar alerts or allow you to read incoming messages.
-Instead, the FES Watch U connects to your iOS smartphone via an app and allows you customise the strap and watch face, like the original did.
-There is currently no Android compatibility, though it is apparently coming.
+It won't even count your steps.
+Instead, the FES Watch U connects to your Android or iOS smartphone via an app and allows you customise the strap and watch face, like the original did.

-The functionality of the new FES Watch U therefore remains the same as the original, but the design has changed quite significantly - it no longer looks like a toy for starters.
-There are two models, the premium black steel body option with sapphire glass and black detailing, and the cheaper option featuring white detailing and a silver case.
+The functionality of the FES Watch U therefore remains the same as the original, but the design changed quite significantly - it doesn't look like a toy for starters.
+There are two models, the premium black steel body option with sapphire glass and black detailing, and the cheaper option featuring white detailing, mineral glass and a silver case.

 The second generation FES Watch looks much more like a watch thanks to its raised bezel around the e-paper display and the overall chunkier design.
 It's also more comfortable to wear, adopting a curvier strap compared to the slightly square and awkward shape of the original FES Watch.
 In terms of the casing, the FES Watch U is thicker, which is a good thing and the button on the edge of the casing is much more substantial.